 Types of bikes

-Road bike are best on a paved surface.
+Road bikes are best on a paved surface.
 These bikes have thin tires and usually have drop bars so you can get low and aerodynamic.
 Most people on a road bikes are going to ride far and fast.
 These bikes can be challenging if you aren’t very flexible or athletic.
 They do usually come in endurance and racing geometry.
 Endurance would be the more comfortable of the two for really long rides.

 Mountain bikes are best riding off-road on dirt paths.
 They can be ridden anywhere really, but they usually have knobby tires and suspension which isn’t optimal for fast road riding.
 But they are great for dirt and mud and bumps.